s4njk4n/XDC_ShopBot/README.md

 5. See product list.
 6. Reply with product ID to buy.
 7. Send exact XDC amount to your address (bot gives instructions).
-8. After payment has been received, bot sends success message (e.g., access code or digital product download links).
+8. After payment has been received, bot sends order fulfillment message (e.g., access code or digital product download links).

 ### For You (Admin/Owner)
 Chat with your bot on Telegram.
 Only your User ID can use the special `/admin` command to open the Admin menu through which you can: